makersacademy/chitter-challenge/README.md

 ## Introduction

 Welcome to my repo for the Makers Academy weekend challenge(4).
-My task was to create a clone of the popular social-media website, Twitter.
+My task was to create a clone of the popular social-media website "Twitter", using databases, SQL languages, Sinatra, Capybara, and Rake.

 ## Useage

-Type ```bundle install``` into your terminal emulator.
+- Type ```bundle install``` into your terminal emulator.
-Type ```rake set_up``` to initialize the databases.
+- Type ```rake set_up``` to initialize the databases.
-Jump for joy!
+- Jump for joy!
-Weep with relief.
+- Weep with relief.

 ## Specification